Kanungu District

 Kanungu District is a district in the Western Region of Uganda.
 The town of Kanungu is the site of the district headquarters.
-The Bwindi Impenetrable Forest in Kanungu District is among the sites shown in aerial footage in the movie Black Panther.

 Location

 Kanungu District is bordered by Rukungiri District to the north and east, Kabale District to the south-east, Kisoro District to the south-west, and the Democratic Republic of the Congo to the west.
 The district headquarters are approximately 60 km, by road, north-west of Kabale, the largest town in the sub-region.
 This location is approximately 420 km, by road, south-west of Kampala, Uganda's capital and largest city.
 The central coordinates of the district are: 00°57'S, 29°47'E.

 Overview

 Kanungu District was created by the sixth Parliament of Uganda in July 2001.
-The district comprises two counties;Kinkiizi East and Kinkiizi west with the twelve sub-counties of Kihihi, Kambuga, Nyamirama, Rugyeyo, Rutenga, Kayonza, Mpungu, Kinaaba, Katetete, Nyakinoni, Nyanga, and Kanyantorogo, and the four town councils of Kanungu, Kihihi, Butogota, and Kambuga.
+The district comprises two counties: Kinkiizi East and Kinkiizi west with the twelve sub-counties of Kihihi, Kambuga, Nyamirama, Rugyeyo, Rutenga, Kayonza, Mpungu, Kinaaba, Katetete, Nyakinoni, Nyanga, and Kanyantorogo, and the four town councils of Kanungu, Kihihi, Butogota, and Kambuga.